Mastodon 08_09 ~ Pallimed

 by Christian Sinclair

-(Note, this post was first written in 2008, links updated 2016.
+(Note, this post was first written in 2008, links updated 2016, and again in 2024.
 Please confirm any data here by verifying with your own state voting guidelines - any help maintaining this post is appreciated! -Ed.)

 During these feisty political times in the United States, it is important to remember that we should all go out and vote.
 But it is important to remember there are many people who can't get out to vote on Election Day or may have a short enough prognosis resulting in death before Election Day.
 Being engaged in the political process and fulfilling one's civic duty may be important roles to be fulfilled for dying patients.